insightsengineering/JointSurvivalModels.jl/paper/paper.md

 # Example

 The following example showcases the simplicity and similarity to the mathematical description of the model that is achieved for the modeling of non-linear joint models using `JointModels.jl`.
+The code can be found in the [example](https://github.com/insightsengineering/JointModels.jl/tree/main/example) folder in the project repository.
 It follows the simulation study by [@Kerioui2020].
 They specify a longitudinal model for $\Psi = (\text{BSLD}, g, d, \phi) \in \mathbb{R}^4$ as

 $$\text{SLD}(t,\Psi) = \begin{cases}
     \text{BSLD}\exp(gt) & t < t_x \\